woemler/spring-blog/README.md

 Spring-Blog
 ===========

-A generic blog application built using Spring MVC 3, Hibernate 4 and Bootstrap 3.
+A generic blog application built using Spring Boot, MongoDB, and Bootstrap 3.
 Featuring...

 - An admin page for creating and managing blog posts.
 - GitHub integration for sharing projects.